-89. Site clearance: Site clearance is normally the first physical activity conducted at construction sites, and is preceded only by some basic surveying to determine levels, topography, and the presence of any features that may influence the approach to construction (rock outcrops, drainage channels, etc); and an exercise to locate and mark the boundaries of the site.
+93. Site clearance: Site clearance is normally the first physical activity conducted at construction sites, and is preceded only by some basic surveying to determine levels, topography, and the presence of any features that may influence the approach to construction (rock outcrops, drainage channels, etc); and an exercise to locate and mark the boundaries of the site.
 Clearance involves the cutting or uprooting of trees, shrubs and other vegetation, and the demolition of buildings, and the disposal of the resulting debris.
-Trees may be cut by hand using chain saws, or may be pushed over and uprooted by bulldozer; and in this project both methods will probably be used, depending on topography.
-Shrubs and remaining ground
+Trees may be cut by hand using chain saws, or may be pushed over and uprooted by bulldozer; both methods being probably used, depending on topography.
+Shrubs and remaining ground vegetation are then scraped by the blade of a bulldozer, or chopped by hand at ground level by machete.
+The resulting debris is sometimes burned on site, or more often is loaded onto dump trucks and taken for disposal.
+Trees may also be prepared for sale or donation to the local community by removal of branches and cutting into smaller lengths.